sematext/docs/docs/integration/hadoop.md

 ## Overview

-SPM supports monitoring of both **MRv1** (0.22 and earlier, 1.0, 1.1)
+Sematext Monitoring supports monitoring of both **MRv1** (0.22 and earlier, 1.0, 1.1)
 and **YARN** (0.23, 2.\*) based Hadoop versions.
-Since the architecture is different, SPM uses different application types for them and different reports are available.
+Since the architecture is different, Sematext Monitoring uses different application types for them and different reports are available.

 Common reports for all Hadoop types: